 Yes, you can vent air conditioner into your garage.
 However, your HVAC system was not meant to pump air into the garage and you could add extra strain on it, giving it a higher chance of failing.
 Your best bet is to install a mini split in the garage as that is the only effective and efficient option.

 Other Ways To Cool A Garage Without Windows

-Here are a few of the other ways to keep a garage cool with no windows but as we mentioned in above, the only way to effectively keep your garage cool without windows is by installing garage insulation and a garage mini split ac unit.
+Here are a few garage cooling ideas, but the only way to effectively keep your garage cool without windows is by installing garage insulation and a garage mini split ac unit.